Prospect, Tasmania

 A sawmill, stonemason, Tasmanian Independent Retailers state distribution centre dominate the area.
-There are a number of restaurants and shops along Westbury Road - Prospect's main commercial corridor - including Supa IGA.
+There are a number of restaurants and shops along Westbury Road - Prospect's main commercial corridor - including IGA.
 The Silverdome Complex is a multi use facility incorporating an indoor cycling track, netball courts and concert seating.
-The home of the Tasmanian Institute of Sport Offices.
+The home of the Tasmanian Institute of Sport offices.

 History

 Prospect was gazetted as a locality in 1963.

 Geography

 The Midland Highway forms most of the eastern boundary.

 Road infrastructure

 National Route 1 (Midland Highway) runs through the north-east corner, and the Bass Highway runs through to the west.